-In Figure 47, the processor drives CACHE# throughout all burst read cycles.
+In Figure 58, the processor drives CACHE# throughout all burst read cycles.
 In the first burst read cycle, the processor drives ADS# and CACHE#, then samples BRDY# on every clock edge starting with the clock edge after the clock edge that negates ADS#.
-The processor samples KEN# asserted on the clock edge on which the first BRDY# is sampled asserted, executes a 32-byte burst read cycle, and expects to sample BRDY# a total of four times.
-An ideal no-wait state access is shown in Figure 47, whereas most system logic solutions add wait states between the transfers.
+The processor samples KEN# asserted on the clock edge on which the first BRDY# is sampled asserted, executes a 32-byte burst read cycle, and expects a total of four BRDY# signals.
+An ideal no-wait state access is shown in Figure 58, whereas most system logic solutions add wait states between the transfers.

 The second burst read cycle illustrates a similar sequence, but the processor samples NA# asserted on the same clock edge that the first BRDY# is sampled asserted.
 NA# assertion indicates the system logic is requesting the processor to output the next address early (also known as a pipeline transfer request).
 Without waiting for the current cycle to complete, the processor drives ADS# and related signals for the next burst cycle.
-Pipelining can reduce CPU cycle-to-cycle idle times.
+Pipelining can reduce processor cycle-to-cycle idle times.

-Figure 47.
+Figure 58.
 Burst Reads and Pipelined Burst Reads

+Burst Writeback

-Burst Writeback Figure 48 on page 133 shows a burst read followed by a writeback transaction.
-The AMD-K6 processor initiates writebacks under the following conditions:
+Figure 59 shows a burst read followed by a writeback transaction.
+The AMD-K6-III processor initiates writebacks under the following conditions:

-- Replacement-If a cache-line fill is initiated for a cache line currently filled with valid entries, the processor uses a least-recently-allocated (LRA) algorithm to select a line for replacement.
-Before a replacement is made to a data cache line that is in the modified state, the modified line is scheduled to be written back to memory. - Internal Snoop-The processor snoops the data cache whenever an instruction-cache line is read, and it snoops the instruction cache whenever a data cache line is written.
+- Replacement-If a cache-line fill is initiated for a cache line currently filled with valid entries, the processor selects a line for replacement based on a least-recently-used (LRU) algorithm for the L1 instruction cache and the L2 cache, and a least-recently-allocated (LRA) algorithm for the L1 data cache.
+Before a replacement is made to a L1 data cache or L2 cache line that is in the modified state, the modified line is scheduled to be written back to memory. - Internal Snoop-The processor snoops its L1 instruction cache during read or write misses to its L1 data cache, and it snoops its L1 data cache during read misses to its L1 instruction cache.
 This snooping is performed to determine whether the same address is stored in both caches, a situation that is taken to imply the occurrence of self-modifying code.
-If a snoop hits a data cache line in the modified state, the line is written back to memory before being invalidated. - WBINVD Instruction-When the processor executes a WBINVD instruction, it writes back all modified lines in the data cache and then invalidates all lines in both caches. - Cache Flush-When the processor samples FLUSH# asserted, it executes a flush acknowledge special cycle and writes back all modified lines in the data cache and then invalidates all lines in both caches.
+If an internal snoop hits a L1 data cache line in the modified state, the line is written back to memory before being invalidated. - WBINVD Instruction-When the processor executes a WBINVD instruction, it writes back all modified lines in the L1 data cache and L2 cache, and then invalidates all lines in all caches. - Cache Flush-When the processor samples FLUSH# asserted, it executes a flush acknowledge special cycle and writes back all modified lines in the L1 data cache and L2 cache, and then invalidates all lines in all caches.

 The processor drives writeback cycles during inquire or cache flush cycles.
-The writeback shown in Figure 48 is caused by a cache-line replacement.
+The writeback shown in Figure 59 is caused by a cache-line replacement.
 The processor completes the burst read cycle that fills the cache line.
 Immediately following the burst read cycle is the burst writeback cycle that represents the modified line to be written back to memory.
-D[63:0] are driven one clock edge after the clock edge on which ADS# is asserted and are subsequently changed off the clock edge on which each BRDY# assertion of the burst cycle is sampled.
+D[63:0] are driven one clock edge after the clock edge on which ADS# is asserted and are subsequently changed off the clock edge on which each of the four BRDY# signals of the burst cycle are sampled asserted.

-Figure 48.
+Figure 59.
 Burst Writeback due to Cache-Line Replacement

-6.4 I/O Read and Write
+5.4 I/O Read and Write